JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ```
 ![](/images/plots/vowel_plots_1/plot14.png)

-Aha! so now we have a vowel plot that has the points, and on top of them it has the labels for these vowels right where the averages are.
+Aha!
+So now we have a vowel plot that has the points, and on top of them it has the labels for these vowels right where the averages are.
 Pretty cool.

 A couple things to note here.
 In the legend, notice that the dots have now all turned into little *a*'s.
 This is because we're using `geom_label` now.
 I don't know how to change this.
 I kinda wish they would go back to dots, but I don't know how to fix that.
 We can actually remove the legend entirely with `guides(color = FALSE)` because now it's not providing any additional clarity.